 3.5 Other admission bodies are required to carry out an assessment of the level of risk arising on premature termination of the provision of service or assets by reason of insolvency, winding up, or liquidation of the admission body.
 This assessment has to be to the satisfaction of the Administering Authority.
 The Administering Authority's policy is to seek actuarial advice in the form of a "risk assessment report" provided by the Fund's Actuary.
 Based on this assessment, the Administering Authority will decide whether or not to require the admission body to enter into an indemnity or bond and if so at what level.
-Where, for any reason, it is not desirable for an admission body to enter into an indemnity or body the admission body to enter into an indemnity or body the admission body must secure a guarantee from:
+Where, for any reason, it is not desirable for an admission body to enter into an indemnity or body the admission body must secure a guarantee from: